yunyanan/.emacs.d/Readme.md

 This is my emacs configuration, it's simple, but in terms of editing, I think it's good enough.
 Of course, I will continue to improve it.

+**Note that I only use it on Linux, so I'm not sure if this configuration will work on other systems, especially Windows.
+I haven't tested it on any other system.**

 Configuration files list:
 * [init.el](https://github.com/yunyanan/.emacs.d/blob/master/init.el):
 Initialize configuration file.